TUM-Journey/ase/README.md

 ## API
 Kleo provides several APIs:
  - **REST**, for Android and Web applications.
-The REST API is defined with OpenAPI2 (Swagger) [here](https://github.com/wingsofovnia/kleo/blob/master/kleo-api-v2.yaml).
-The Postman collection is also [provided](https://www.getpostman.com/collections/13101a247d1457fbbbbf).
+The REST API is defined with OpenAPI2 (Swagger) and availale on [Swaggerhub](https://app.swaggerhub.com/apis/wingsofovnia/kleo-api/).
+The Postman collection is also [provided](https://www.getpostman.com/collections/f318526cfbae39df8a2e).
  - **MQTT** (under development), for a remote devices designed to accept student passes.

 ## Bugs and Feedback